CSchoel/arbitrary-but-fixed/_posts/2022-01-21-headless-gui-github-actions.md

 ## Solution 2: Create a dummy display

 Instead, I searched for a way to fix the issue on the side of the operating system.
-Surely Linux programmers have found some way to run X11-applications on a headless server, right?
+Surely the Linux community has found some way to run X11-applications on a headless server, right?
 Right!
 There is the [X virtual framebuffer (Xvfb)](https://linux.die.net/man/1/xvfb), which holds an image buffer in memory that behaves like an X server display but does not require an actual display device.